Rehabilitation of Tsiskarauli Tower

 • Project managers were invited in France to observe and train the working holidays together with international volunteers in Aussois, France on the rehabilitation project of the castle Victor Emmanuel II;

-• Visit of representatives of Rempart in Georgia;
+• Visit of Rempart to Georgia;

-• Presentation of the Tsiskarauli Tower rehabilitation project to the volunteers and start of the work;
+• Presentation of the Tsiskarauli Tower rehabilitation project to the volunteers and the start of work;

 • Masterclasses, meetings with the local community and visits in different parts of Arkhoti valley during the working holidays;